Erin is an accomplished independent producer whose company, Bureau of Works, is committed to fostering distinctive voices and ambitious ideas.

-Heidi is an artist and experienced producer who draws on her own lived experience to support and promote artists with experience of diverse mental health and disability and those from the Deaf community.
+Heidi is an artist and experienced producer who draws on her own lived experience to support and promote artists with experience of diverse mental health and disability.

 Quiet Riot describes itself as an activist production house committed to change.